 The enemy is choosing it.
 Do you need that exercise?
 Or can you find a safer and more efficient alternative?

 Because remember, everything we pick from the weight room is derived from sports that lift weights for competition.
 We can find safer and more efficient variations for specific athletes, depending on what the needs of that athlete are.

 So going back to injuries and weight training, I think just because you can doesn't mean you should.
-Just because an exercise looks good doesn't mean you have to do it.
+Just because an exercise looks good doesn't mean you must.

-You want to have competent lifters from a technical standpoint and as a coach, if you allow a corrosive technique to happen, you probably shouldn't be doing the job that you are doing.
+You want to have competent lifters from a technical standpoint, and as a coach, if you allow a corrosive technique to happen, you probably shouldn't be doing the job you are doing.